Table of contents

 You should avoid foods that contain high amounts of added salt.
 Instead, consume more potassium-rich foods to maintain a healthy cardiovascular system.
 Indeed, sweet potato is a good source of potassium and can assist in reducing blood pressure.

 Antioxidants such as beta-carotene can help prevent cellular damage caused by free radicals.
-If levels of free radicals in the body get too high, cellular damage can occur, which increases the risk of some conditions.
+Indeed if levels of free radicals in the body get too high, cellular damage can occur, which increases the risk of some conditions.

 Sweet potatoes contain fibre that is essential to gut health and in helping to prevent constipation.
 This can also reduce chances of colorectal cancers.